reconjohn/residential/docs/residential.md

 ## Factor analysis (Parallel screen)

-> It would be useful to include all the variables rather than selecting only two variables in the model.
-With a factor analysis, all the variables would be used for model identification.
+> It would be useful to include all the variables for a model rather than selecting only two variables.
+With a factor analysis, all the variables would be used for the model identification.
 The parallel screen confirms 2 or 3 factors would be appropriate.

 <img src="residential_files/figure-html/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />